enock-michael/se-assignment-1-setting-up-your-developer-environment-enock-michael/README.md

 •	Run the installer and follow the prompts to install Git. ii.
 Configure Git
 •	Open Git Bash (installed with Git) and run the following commands to set your username and email:
-•	git config --global user.name "justine-mashaka"
+•	git config --global user.name "enock-michael"
-git config --global user.email "justinmashaka354@gmail.com"
+git config --global user.email "enock-michael@gmail.com"
 iii.
 Create a GitHub Account
 •	Visit GitHub and sign up for an account if you don't already have one. iv.
 Initialize a Git Repository